 Maybe I could name this delicious meal quarantine stir fry, like everybody else naming their food now day, lol.
 However, I prefer the name SPRING STIR FRY QUINOA, because we are getting more sunny days and I photographed first flowers.
 If you like to see them, you are welcome to visit my Lena’s Photography Facebook Page.

 Altough, we are always little bit behind with the Spring season here in Canada.
 Our trees and tulips blossom not until second half of May.
 Well except British Columbia, they are the warmest province, therefore they have flowers at the end of February.
-I am so jealous. lol.
+I am so jealous!

 Anyway, lets not forger about this flavorful and easy to make QUINOA STIR FRY.
 I must admit, originally I was planning to make it with green peas and corn, but then I changed my mind.
 Well, I made that couple of days before at my daughter’s place with regular mudrooms, and without arugula.
 It was really good, so I though I will post the recipe on my blog.

 Nevertheless, I changed the recipe, mainly because of arugula and the King Oyster Mushrooms.
 Basically, as I stated cooking, I made a completely different quinoa stir fry.
-And this is not the first time it happened, lol.
+And this is not the first time it happened.
 It is really amazing the things you can do with quinoa.
 I don’t even have all the recipes here on this blog, but I will post them in the future, when I take new photos.
+For now, you may also like LENTIL – QUINOA BURGER.

 There is one last thing about quinoa though.
 Apparently, some people don’t like the nutty taste, but luckily, there is a solution for that.
 I read that soaking it overnight helps reduce that nutty flavor, therefore, if you one of those, you may try that.
 Otherwise, I would love to hear your questions and suggestions.
 Thnak you for visiting and stay safe.